danisp24/programming-fundamentals-python/README.md

 # programming-fundamentals-python
-This is a repository with solutions of problems in SoftUni course: Programming Fundamentals with Python- Sept 2022
+This is a repository with solutions of problems in SoftUni course: Programming Fundamentals with Python- Sept 2022.
+Basyc- syntax